Have A Heart ... Heal A Heart

 All ACES dogs are tested for heartworm and given preventive once they enter foster care.
 So, foster parents might think about heartworm a bit more often, holding their breath until their foster comes back heartworm negative.
 The existing preventive medications are excellent at preventing an infection, when they are used regularly.
 Most veterinarians recommend that dogs stay on preventive year-round, not just in the summer when mosquitos are most evident.

-ACES has successfully treated many dogs for heartworm over the years.
 Lately, it seems more and more of the dogs we take in test positive and need treatment.
-ACES Spot completed his treatment and has bounced back to a healthy vigor.
-ACES Snow was also treated successfully.
+This year, ACES Zeke completed his treatment, has bounced back to a healthy vigor and is now looking to be adopted.
+ACES Isabella was also treated successfully and is heading to her forever home.
 We have some other dogs waiting in the wings to finish their treatment and make their website debut.
-Dogs must complete treatment and receive an “all clear” from their veterinarian before they can be adopted.
-So, a heartworm positive dog may remain in foster care for several months waiting for their forever home.
+ACES is forever thankful for the donors that support our annual heartworm prevention campaign..

 HAVE A HEART ...
 HEAL A HEART ...
 DONATE BELOW ...